 These elements of Private assets 4.0 are summarised below.

 Source: Schroders Capital, for illustrative purposes only

-We see an increased emphasis on the complexity premium (as highlighted before) as a key element of the evolution towards Private Assets 4.0, An increased focus on diversification within private assets is another one.
+We see an increased emphasis on the complexity premium (as highlighted before) as a key element of the evolution towards Private Assets 4.0 alongside a focus on diversification within private assets.